fathym/fathym.io_Sparkfun_Photon_WeatherShield/README.md

 ![build.h](https://40.media.tumblr.com/7ec2caa15654a3f089cb182301aefcbd/tumblr_o58dv5IR7S1qcz8h1o5_1280.jpg "build.h")
   - Edit the attributes that are automatically sent along with your payload by setting each item to true or false
   - Note that the Fathym.io library includes support Photon battery power - enable battery support by uncommenting the code at the bottom of the FathymBuild.h file
+  - If you've added a [Battery](https://www.sparkfun.com/products/8483) and [Battery Shield](https://www.sparkfun.com/products/13626), be sure to uncomment the associated code in the FathymBuild.h file
 3. **Add additional dashboard visualizations for your device in Fathym**
 ![Fathym Dashboard](https://36.media.tumblr.com/447b4d8abf0869768b89b0411e377eae/tumblr_o2crfxZXFf1qcz8h1o2_1280.jpg "Fathym Dashboard")
   - From inside your Particle Photon part, click the plus "+" button to get to the catalog of addable parts